THE UNDESIRABLES

 There are ever increasing numbers of undesirables in the world.
 There are too many men and women for whom this society has not provided any role except that of croaking in order to make everyone else function.
 Dead to the world or to themselves: this is the only way society wants them.

 Jobless, they serve to goad anyone who has a job to whatever humiliations in order to tightly hold on to it.
 Isolated, they serve to make those who are recognized as citizens believe they have a real life in common (between the stamped documents of authority and the market benches).
 Immigrants, they serve to give the illusion of having roots to anyone who—being proletarian with no offspring left at home—is despised by his own children and left only with her nothingness in the workplace, in the subway and in front of the television.
 Undocumented, they serve to remind us that wage slavery is not the worst thing—there is forced labor and fear of control that tightens at every patrol.
-Expelled, they serve to blackmail all the
+Expelled, they serve to blackmail all the economic refugees of capitalist genocide with the fear of a journey toward misery without return.
+Prisoners, they serve to threaten all those who no longer want to resign themselves to this miserable existence with the specter of punishment.
+Extradited as enemies of the state, they serve to make it understood that in the International of power and of exploitation there is no space for the bad example of revolt.

 Poor, isolated, everywhere strangers, prisoners, outlaws, bandits: the conditions of these undesirables are increasingly common.
 Thus, the struggle can make itself common, on the basis of the refusal of a life that is becoming more precarious and artificial every day.
 Citizen or foreigner, innocent or guilty, undocumented or regularized: the distinctions of state codes don't pertain to us.
 Why would solidarity have to accept these social boundaries when the poor are continually tossed from one to the other?